 Decision-Making Anxiety?
 Anxiety Therapist Shares 5 Steps to Make Decisions Easier

-As an anxiety and trauma therapist in Orlando, I help people that struggle with decision-making anxiety.
+As an Anxiety Counselor in Orlando, I help people who struggle with decision-making anxiety.

 Think about how many decisions you make in a day.
 People who struggle with decision-making anxiety struggle with internal conflict and angst.
-According to Robert Weselyan College, humans make about 35,000 decisions a day.
-Granted, most of these decisions are minor, like what to eat or wear, which don’t have a significant impact on your life or the life of others.
-But, for some of us, making these seemingly small decisions are anxiety provoking.
+According to CNBC, humans make about 35,000 decisions a day.
+Granted, most of these decisions are minor, like what to eat or wear, which don’t have a significant impact on your life or the lives of others.
+But, for some of us, making these seemingly small decisions is anxiety-provoking.

-Anxiety is a manifestation of an internal conflict within yourself.
+Anxiety is a Manifestation of an Internal Conflict

-One way I help my clients work with this type of anxiety is to understand that it is a manifestation of an internal conflict within yourself.
+One way I help my clients work with this type of anxiety is to understand that it is a manifestation of an internal conflict within themselves.
+This awareness is often a key part of effective anxiety treatment, helping clients identify the competing needs or desires that fuel their distress.
 Let me give you an example.

 1. Breathe and Ground Yourself

 First, take a deep breath and feel your feet on the ground.
 When you have an internal conflict, it creates drama, much like what happens in an argument between two people.
-But, this type of conflict is occurring internally and feels a lot like anxiety, guilt, indecision, or feeling stuck in the mud.
-Take a deep breath to take the edge off.
+But this type of conflict is occurring internally and feels a lot like anxiety, guilt, indecision, or feeling stuck in the mud.
+Taking a deep breath helps take the edge off and is often the first step in effective anxiety treatment.

 2. Be Curious

-First it’s important to understand that we all have parts of our personality that have conflicting goals, drives, desires, impulses, needs, and wants.
-When you feel conflicted, be curious about the different parts of yourself that are wanting or needing something.
-And by curiosity, I don’t mean judgement.
-Part of the guilt we experience comes from an internally judging some part of ourselves as bad or wrong.
-When we explore with curiosity, we are open and non-judgemental.
+First, it’s important to understand that we all have parts of our personality that have conflicting goals, drives, desires, impulses, needs, and wants.
+When you feel conflicted, be curious about the different parts of yourself that want or need something.
+And by curiosity, I don’t mean judgment.
+Part of the guilt and anxiety we experience comes from internally judging some part of ourselves as bad or wrong.
+Exploring with curiosity, rather than judgment, is a foundational step in effective anxiety treatment.

-Explore the intentions of each part of yourself that has a stance in the internal conflict.
-Understanding that we have different parts of our personality that have conflicting goals, conflicting drives, and conflicting desires helps allow the guilt and anxiety to melt away.
-In my case, I had a part that wanted to spend time with the family and a part that wanted to get work done.
+As an anxiety counselor, I guide clients to explore the intentions of each part of themselves that has a stance in the internal conflict.
+Understanding that we have different parts of our personality with conflicting goals, drives, and desires helps the guilt and anxiety begin to melt away.
+In my case, I had a part that wanted to spend time with my family and a part that wanted to get work done.

 3. Validate the Parts